-Damian Hernandez said he was on the verge of quitting bass fishing one day when he simply asked God, "Do you want me to quit?"
+Damian Hernandez said he was on the verge of quitting bass fishing one day when he asked God, "Do you want me to quit?"

-Fortunately, God's answer was, "no."
+Fortunately, God's answer was "no."

 Hernandez went on to start the West Coast Christian Anglers bass club.

-"I just felt God wanted me to do something more, and as it turned out that was right," said Hernandez, who is president of West Coast Christian Anglers.
+"I just felt God wanted me to do something more, and as it turned out, that was right," said Hernandez, president of West Coast Christian Anglers.

 The club was incorporated in February 2004.

 "Each month, we take graduates fishing at Lake Casitas.
-We give them a license, rods, reels, lures and everything.
+We give them a license, rods, reels, lures, and everything.
 The results have been amazing.
 Some have never been in a boat before.
 The experience, the testimonies, it's life-changing," Hernandez said.

-"For many, it is the first time they have ever realized they could have fun without the dependencies."
+"For many, it is the first time they have realized they could have fun without the dependencies."